 As Paris is known as the fashion capital of the world, it’s no wonder Paris’ main airport is great for luxury shopping.
 Terminal 2E has the widest selection of brands with French fashion houses such as Cartier, Dior, Chloé, Hermès, Chanel and Lancel.
 There's also the opportunity to shop for cosmetic products, alcohol, food and accessories in the Duty Free section or grab a bite to eat in the many restaurants or bistros available.
 For information on how much alcohol you can take on your flights as well as the duty-free allowances for alcoholic drinks, please visit our page on flying with wine and alcohol.

 Fly to Charles de Gaulle airport with it’s hub airline Air France, which flies to destinations such as Athens, Bangkok, Bogotá, Casablanca, Delhi, Los Angeles, Mauritius, Rio de Janeiro, Seoul, Tokyo and Washington.
-Alternatively, fly there with airlines such as easyJet, Vueling, XL Airways France and Turkish Airlines.
+Alternatively, fly there with airlines such as easyJet, Vueling, XL Airways France, ASL Airlines France, and Turkish Airlines.

 Photo Credit: Citizen59